sylvainbx/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 Pour le moment, il existe deux normes principales pour les adresses IP : la version quatre et la version six.
-Ce seront les seules possibilités d'adresse IP que notre programme va rencontrer : nous pouvons *énumérer* toutes les valeurs possibles, d'où vient le nom de l'énumération.
+Ce seront les seules possibilités d'adresse IP que notre programme va rencontrer : nous pouvons *énumérer* toutes les variantes possibles, d'où vient le nom de l'énumération.

 <!--
 Any IP address can be either a version four or a version six address, but not both at the same time.
-That property of IP addresses makes the enum data structure appropriate, because enum values can only be one of the variants.
+That property of IP addresses makes the enum data structure appropriate, because enum values can only be one of its variants.
 Both version four and version six addresses are still fundamentally IP addresses, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.